The Historical Cachicata Inca Trek

 Around midday, you’ll have to head back to Aguas Calientes.
 Enjoy lunch in a restaurant of your choice before heading to the train station to board your train to Ollantaytambo.
 From there, our private transport will take you back to your accommodation in Cusco to put your feet up and rest.

 The big day has arrived!
-Make sure you’re up very early to beat the crowds at Machu Picchu.
-We’ll board a bus in Aguas Calientes at 5:30 am to reach the sanctuary at 6 am.
-Once inside, you’ll be able to see the golden morning sunrise over the incredible citadel.
-Take in the impressive views before you enjoy a 2-hour guided tour with your local expert.
-You’ll visit all the must-see sites before having 4 or 5 more hours to explore by yourself.
+Be sure to get up very early to avoid the crowds at Machu Picchu.
+We´ll board a bus in Aguas Calientes at 5:30 a.m. until we arrive at the sanctuary at 6:00 a.m.
+Once inside, we´ll watch the brilliant morning sunrise over the incredible citadel.
+We´ll contemplate the breathtaking views before enjoying a guided tour of approximately two hours with our expert guide.
+We´ll visit all the must-see sites of this majestic place.

 A little after midday, it’ll be time to make your way down to Aguas Calientes.
 You’ll have a bit of time to grab some lunch in a restaurant of your choice before catching a train to Ollantaytambo.
 From there, our private transport will collect you and take you to your accommodation in Cusco.
 You’ll be able to put your feet up and reflect on your fantastic adventure.
 We’re sure your heart will be soaring with the magic of the Incas for weeks, months, even years to come!